center-for-threat-informed-defense/cloud-analytics/docs/SigmaRuleUsage.md

 #### Converters

-The Sigma converter, such as [Sigmac](https://github.com/SigmaHQ/sigma/blob/master/tools/README.md), a conversion tool for converting generic Sigma rules to platform-specific queries.
+Sigma converters, such as [Sigmac](https://github.com/SigmaHQ/sigma/blob/master/tools/README.md) and [pySigma](https://github.com/SigmaHQ/pySigma), a conversion tool for converting generic Sigma rules to platform-specific queries.
+Sigmac is in the process of being deprecated, and the Sigma project recommends new development to target pySigma going forward.
+In addition to the command line tools, SOC Prime provides the [Uncoder.io](https://uncoder.io/) website as a web-based application for Sigma rule conversion.

-### Azure
+##### Azure

+A few different targets exist for converting Sigma rules to Azure backends.
+For log querying using the Log Analytics toolset, the _Microsoft Sentinel Query_ target on Uncoder.io provides conversion compatibility.

-### GCP
+##### GCP

+At the moment, the Google Chronicle converter for targeting YARA-L rules is the primary backend supported for the GCP platform.
+Chronicle and YARA-L were out of scope of the project and not explored in detail.
+Future work on a GCP Big Query backend target for Sigma conversion would be beneficial to community use.

+##### Manual

+The tooling mentioned above is useful, however it is also possible to manually convert Sigma rules with an understanding of the target query language.